GonzoGhanem/tabstasher/Readme.md

 - **Clear all stashes:** Command will remove all saved stashes in the list of stashes.

 > NOTE: Any apply/pop command, will Close current tabs opened before opening the stashed tabs.

+## Added git support on v0.2
+Press cmd + shift + p and search for "Tabstasher: is this a git repo??" option.
+If set as Yes, tabstasher will also create a git stash using the same stash name provided by the user when stashing opened tabs.
+Same will happen when doing stash pop/apply commands and delete or clear.

 ## License
 * MIT License